johanix/draft-leon-dnsop-distributed-multi-signer/draft-xxx-dnsop-signalling-zone-owner-intent-00.md

 But the mnemonic chosen is a very minor point and should a better suggestion come up it would be great.

-## Separation of MSA and COMBINER
+## Separation of Agent and Combiner

-It is possible to integrate all three multi-signer components (SIGNER, MSA and COMBINER) into a single piece of software (or two pieces, depending on the preferred way of slicing the functionality).
+It is possible to integrate all three multi-signer components (Signer, Agent and Combiner) into a single piece of software (or two pieces, depending on the preferred way of slicing the functionality).
 However, such a composite module would be a fairly complex piece of software.
 This document aims to describe the functional separation of the